phstc/serverless-world-cup-slack-bot/README.md

 ### Uninstall

-Once you are done with the bot, you can just remove the CloudFormation stack `serverless remove`.
+Once you are done with your bot, you can just remove the CloudFormation stack `serverless remove`.